 I want to offer a sincere and heartfelt welcome to the Swedeborg R-III School District.
-I am pleased to have you aboard as students, parents, and you have decided to place your trust in us to help educate your children.
+I am pleased to have you aboard as students and parents, I am grateful you have decided to place your trust in us to help educate your children.
 Please let me know if there is anything you need.
 I will be more than happy to answer your questions and/or concerns.
 It is a privilege to serve the students and parents of the Swedeborg R-III School District.